• Skip to primary navigation

 They are also versatile in terms of the types of dishes they can make, such as stews, soups, casseroles or pot roasts.

-Additionally, they both offer convenient options to set cooking times and switch off automatically when ready.
+Also, they both offer convenient options to set cooking times and switch off automatically when ready - for another look at how appliances share features, see a sous vide vs pressure cooker comparison.

 Another similarity between them is their ability to extract flavors from herbs and spices.